luciobj/Project-Recipe-App/README.md

 For this project, you will need to have installed:
 - NPM

-Copy the ssh from the project `git@github.com:luciobj/Project-Recipes-App.git`
+Copy the ssh from the project `git@github.com:luciobj/Project-Recipe-App.git`

-* Open a terminal int your machine and type the following commands in ordedr:
+* Open a terminal int your machine and type the following commands in order:

-  * `git clone git@github.com:luciobj/Project-Recipes-App.git`
+  * `git clone git@github.com:luciobj/Project-Recipe-App.git`
-  * `cd Project-Recipes-App`
+  * `cd Project-Recipe-App`
   * `npm install`
   * `npm start`